dsbotelho/ghub-discovery/README.md

   - This is not ideal for big lists.
 A new approach will be implemented in future improvements (load data after reaching the end of the scroll ?)
 - The user can toggle which topics should be displayed.
   - Selecting a new topic will trigger a new API request, and a loader will be displayed for each component.
 This prevents additionals actions until the request is completed
+- Regarding Sorting:
+  - When sorting by any of the properties, an icon will be displayed.
+  - This icon indicates the current sort order:
+    - angle-down icon -> sorting by descending order
+    - angle-up icon -> sorting by ascending order

 ### Implementation overview